 Set it up!

-My boys helped me set up the wintery scene.
+My boys helped me set up the small world play scene.
 First they put the evergreen branches in the holes to create a mini forest.
 This is great for developing hand-eye coordination!

 Then they poked the tree branches through the holes and threaded white “snow” beads.
 My boys also added the acorns as they talked about how they fell from the tree!